Coronavirus COVID-19 and the Child Enrichment Center

-I want to let you know that your child(ren)’s slot will be held and that when we will reopen just as soon as the order is lifted and we are allowed by ODJFS.
-I will continue to use flock note as a form of communication when I have information to share.
-Flock note only allows so many characters at a time, so I will inform you to go to the website www.staugministries.org/CEC, click on the Coronavirus virus tab for updated information.
+I want to let you know that your child(ren)’s slot will be held and that we will reopen just as soon as the order is lifted and we are allowed by ODJFS.
+I will continue to use Flocknote as a form of communication when I have information to share.
+Flocknote only allows so many characters at a time, so I am asking you to go to www.staugministries.org/CEC, click on the coronavirus tab for updated information.

 March 18, 2020:

 I wanted to reach out and share what we know at this point.
 We are continuing to operate daily to meet the needs of our families.
-We understand that some have notified the center that your child/child(ren) will not be attending during this pandemic.
-We thank you for your constant communication and do miss seeing you on a daily bases.
+We understand that some have notified the center that your child/children will not be attending during this pandemic.
+We thank you for your constant communication and do miss seeing you on a daily basis.

 Thank you for your patience and understanding as we navigate this together.

-March 13, 2020: We know there is growing concern as the impact of the coronavirus (COVID-19) evolves.
+March 13, 2020: We know there is growing concern as the impact of COVID-19 evolves.
 St. Augustine Health Ministries continues to adapt our practices and respond to new information as it becomes available.

 We acknowledge that this is a difficult situation for families and residents.